anamud/mir-dev/docs/MIR_UG.md

 $ Rscript ${MIR_ROOT}/scripts/profiling/task/plot-task-graph.R -t -d mir-task-stats -p color
 ```

 * The graph plotter can annotate task graph elements with performance information.
-Merge the instruction-level information produced by the instruction profiler with the task statistics produced by the runtime system into a single CSV file.
+Merge the instruction-level information produced by the instruction profiler with the task statistics produced by the runtime system, for the same run, into a single CSV file.
 Plot task graph using combined performance information.
 ```
 $ Rscript ${MIR_ROOT}/scripts/profiling/task/process-task-stats.R -d mir-task-stats
 $ Rscript ${MIR_ROOT}/scripts/profiling/task/merge-task-performance.R -l mir-task-stats.processed -r mir-ofp-instructions -k "task" -o mir-task-perf
 $ Rscript ${MIR_ROOT}/scripts/profiling/task/plot-task-graph.R -d mir-task-perf -p color
 ```
 ## Case Study: Fibonacci

 The Fibonacci program is found in MIR_ROOT/programs/native/fib.
 The program takes two arguments --- the number n and the depth cutoff for recursive task creation.
 Let us see how to profile the program for task-based performance information.